jessica-mitchell/docs_benchmarks/README.md

 # NEST Performance Benchmarks

 This repository contains performance benchmark results for the NEST Simulator across different versions.
 The benchmarks demonstrate NEST's scalability and performance characteristics on high-performance computing systems.

+## Why do we have a separate repo for benchmark results?

+The benchmark results are maintained in a separate repository for several architectural and practical reasons:

+- **Independent release cycles**: Benchmark results can be updated and corrected without requiring NEST Simulator releases
+- **Clean separation of concerns**: Keeps the main NEST repository focused on source code rather than generated artifacts
+- **beNNch workflow flexibility**: When beNNch workflow improvements or bug fixes are made, we can re-run benchmarks for any NEST version without touching the NEST codebase
+- **Repository size management**: Avoids bloating the main repository with large binary assets (benchmark images and data files)
+- **Specialized tooling**: Allows for documentation-specific configurations and workflows optimized for presenting benchmark results

 ## Documentation

+This repo has its own dedicated Read the Docs page and is cross-linked to the main NEST Simulator documentation.

 📖 **Read the Docs**: [Link to be added when documentation is published]

 ## About the Benchmarks

-The performance benchmarks in this repository are generated using the **BeNNch workflow** (Benchmarking Neural Network Simulations).
+The performance benchmarks in this repository are generated using the **BeNNch workflow**.
 This standardized benchmarking framework allows for consistent performance evaluation across different NEST versions and computing environments.

 ### Benchmark Types